-- Maximise returns, subject to an acceptable level of risk, in order to ensure sufficient assets are available to meet all liabilities as and when they fall due. - Reach a position such that the Plan's assets would be sufficient to exceed the liabilities as determined, in the event of the Plan winding-up, on the basis of a buyout with an insurance company.
+Maximise returns, subject to an acceptable level of risk, in order to ensure sufficient assets are available to meet all liabilities as and when they fall due.
 The Trustees recognise this ultimately means investing in a portfolio of bonds but believe that at the current time some investment in return seeking ("growth" assets) is justified to target enhanced return expectations and thereby target funding level improvements.
 The Trustees recognise that this introduces investment risk and these risks are discussed below.